Rev. Jan 1, 2026

 No. Since it is not on the playing surface behind your marker, it has the same status as a healthy, connected branch.
 You will have to play around it.

-No, unless the Director has declared casual relief for them.
+No, unless the Tournament Director has declared casual relief for them.
 Those plants affect players differently, and very rarely pose a serious health risk.
 If your disc goes into some plants and you don’t want to play from there, you can take optional relief, or abandon the throw, at the cost of a penalty throw.

 Only if at least some of it is on the playing surface behind the front of your lie, in which case it is debris and can be removed as a casual obstacle.
 If it’s only in your flight path or it doesn’t touch the ground, it cannot be moved.

 Greater relief could be a drop zone, a re-throw, or the ability to move the lie.
-Relief (moving the lie without penalty) is granted for situations that are out of the ordinary, so the Director has a lot of leeway to deal with exceptional situations.
+Relief (moving the lie without penalty) is granted for situations that are out of the ordinary, so the Tournament Director has a lot of leeway to deal with exceptional situations.

 Once your disc has entered the restricted plane, the rest of the flight does not matter.
 You have missed the mandatory.